jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 ```

 After it runs, there will be a new directory, "sra_files", with eight files that are in a format that you cannot read.
 We need to convert these to fastq format.
-Again, be sure to make changes as neede to the script:
+Again, be sure to make changes as needed to the script:

 ```html
 #!/bin/bash